maryamafshar736/zora-aipdrop/README.md

 ## Introductio

-By scanning your cluster with multiple plugins at scheduled times, Zora identifies potential issues, misconfigurations, and vulnerabilities.
+and vulnerabilities.

 _Please [star :star:](https://github.com/undistro/zora/stargazers) the repo if you want us to continue developing and improving Zora!_ :grin: